celestiaorg/docs/docs/developers/gm-rollmint.md

 blockchains quicker by creating everything that is needed to start a new Cosmos SDK blockchain.

-Open a new tab or window in your terminal and run this command to scaffold your rollup:
+Open a new tab or window in our terminal and run this command to scaffold your rollup:

 ```bash
 ignite scaffold chain gm